Enable File Type Controls

 1. Click Save.

-Use this web profile in an access rule to apply it to traffic.
+Use the Security profile in an internet access rule to apply the file type blocking security controls to the configured destinations.

-Manage File Type Control < Enable File Type Control > File Types to Block
+Manage File Type Control < Enable File Type Controls > File Types to Block